sharukyen/Music-Library/README.md

-# COMPSCI 235 Starter Repository for Assignment 2
+# Music Library Repository
-This is a starter repository for the assignment 2 of CompSci 235 in Semester 2, 2022.
+This is the repository for the Music Library web app.

 ## Description

 A track browsing web application that uses Python's flask framework.
 The application makes use of libraries such as the Jinja's templating library to build the front end.
-Architectural design patterns and principles including building the service layer, Repository  and the application uses Flask Blueprints to segment the components that makes up the application.
+Architectural design patterns and principles including building the service layer, Repository.
+The application uses Flask Blueprints to segment the components that makes up the application.
 Testing features includes unit and end-to-end testing using the pytest tool.

 ## Cloning the Repo